UCL-CCS/TIES_MD/TIES_MD/doc/source/install.rst

     +-------------------------------+----------------------+----------------------+

 The top right value here ``11.2`` can be used as the version of ``CUDA`` you wish to target.
-If ``nvidia-smi`` does not return the above output your GPU and drivers my not be configured correctly.
+If ``nvidia-smi`` does not return the above output your GPU and or drivers my not be configured correctly.

 The install of ``TIES MD`` can be tested by downloading and running (:ref:`Tutorial`) any of the examples provided `here <https://github.com/UCL-CCS/TIES_MD/tree/main/TIES_MD/examples>`_.
 These examples can be download by running::